google/skia/bazel/rbe/README.md

 While the generated files *do* have a platform we can use (e.g.
 `//bazel/rbe/gce_linux/config:platform`), we do not use it because we cannot easily customize it without a risk that the changes will be lost when we update the image.
-Thankfully, we can specify our own platforms, which we do in `./BUILD.bazel`.
+Thankfully, we can specify our own platforms, which we do in `//bazel/platform`, which is where we put the exec_properties needed to use our RBE instances.

 More details
 ------------